UCAT

 What this means is that each UCAT subsection is timed differently despite carrying equal weighting to the overall UCAT score.
 Hence, you need to focus on improving your deductive pace one UCAT section at a time.
 On this basis, you don’t just have a solid insight into which specific UCAT question consume a lot of your time, but also gain an awareness as to which skill is explicitly being tested.

-At Fraser’s, we have a sound reputation in both the GAMSAT and UCAT space and understand that the UCAT has different expectations and question types, compared to the draining testing nature of the GAMSAT.
-The UCAT is fast-paced and requires critical thinking as well proficiency in time management for a competitive score.
+At Fraser’s, we have a sound reputation in the UCAT space and understand that the UCAT is fast-paced and requires critical thinking as well as proficiency in time management for a competitive score.
+We took extra care in developing an all-inclusive course package so you can achieve the best results in the UCAT.

-We took extra care to develop an all-inclusive course package that can help you achieve the best results in the UCAT.
 In addition to this, our UCAT Strategy Weekend, led by our senior UCAT staff, gives students an opportunity to sit the UCAT and understand the challenges you need to overcome before enrolling into our detailed course packages.
-This free event is also accompanied by a personalised feedback session from a senior tutor, who takes time out to highlight the right trajectory for your UCAT prep.
+This free event is also accompanied by a personalised feedback session from a senior tutor, who takes the time to highlight the right trajectory for your UCAT prep.